DemocracyOS/extension-example/README.md

 ### Refs
 * If you want to know more about `docker-compose`, here's the docs: https://docs.docker.com/compose/
 * On your `development.docker-compose.yml` you can configure your DemocracyOS instance using environment variables.
-Here's all the available options here: http://docs.democracyos.org/configuration.html
+All the available options are here: http://docs.democracyos.org/configuration.html
+* The port `27017` is exposed so you can connect to mongo from your machine using any mongo client such as [Studio 3T](https://studio3t.com/).

 ## Commands